blockmineJS/blockmine/README.en.md

 ## 🧑‍💻 For Developers and Contributors

+> **🤖 For AI Agents:** If you are an AI agent that wants to create plugins for BlockMine, read the file [backend/src/ai/plugin-assistant-system-prompt.md](D:\webstormproject\blockmine\backend\src\ai\plugin-assistant-system-prompt.md) for plugin development instructions.

 If you want to contribute to the project or run it in development mode.

 ### Requirements